 DescriptionAccording to renowned Lyonnaise chef Paul Bocuse, "In Lyon we put onion in almost everything."
 French onion soup originated in Lyon, as does this simple and versatile onion-scented sauce.
-It's superb with mashed potatoes or roasted vegetables, or serve it with grilled or roasted beef, pork, lamb, game, or poultry.
+It's superb with mashed potatoes or roasted vegetables, grilled or roasted beef, pork, lamb, game, or poultry.

 - 2 tablespoons unsalted butter